Model Architecture#

 Encoding#

-In anchor-free detectors, a bounding box is encoded by the distances from the center of an assigned grid cell to the four sides of the box.
-For a cell \((i, j)\), its center in grid coordinates is
+In anchor-free detectors, a bounding box is encoded by the distances from a cell center to the box edges.
+For a cell at row \(i\) and column \(j\), the pixel coordinates of its center are the following.

-When the cell center lies inside the bounding box, all four values are nonnegative.
-If the center falls outside, some distances may become negative.
 The figure below illustrates how these distances are defined.
+(When the cell center lies inside the bounding box, all four distances are nonnegative.
+If the center falls outside, some distances may become negative.)

 Box encoding